 During an internship, CEM provides room and board.
 All CEM interns are eligible for a graduated grant (from a total of $500 for the first 3 months, up to $600 per month, depending on length of service) to help cover other expenses.

 Interns see the results of their ministry as they build relationships and observe residents healing from deep emotional and spiritual wounds.
 Even though not every resident makes the progress we hope for, many experience amazing and lasting transformations.
 Former interns have gone on to serve as missionaries, teachers, counselors, social workers, youth ministers and pastors.
 They have found their internships invaluable because of the personal spiritual growth and maturity that happened, and also because of the ministry training and experience they received at CEM.

-If you are interested and would like more info, call (530) 268-0877 and ask for Mark, or click on “Request Info” and submit the short form.
+If you are interested and would like more info, call (530) 268-0877 and ask for Nate, or click on “Request Info” and submit the short form.
 Residential internships may begin nearly any day of the year, depending on openings at the time.

 Director of Internship and Discipleship